jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+I'm a Ph.D. candidate in public adminisration and policy at Florida State University.
+For the construction of livable communities, I'm interested in using behavioral, data, and design sciences to support tangible improvements to people’s lives into the real world.
+My research interests lie at the intersection of public policy and public management with a focus on equitable access to public service and citizen-centric service design for sustainability & resilience.

 - Public Service: former first lieutenant in the Republic of Korea Army | ROTC (Reserve Officers’ Training Corps)
 - Curious: very interested in what my peers are studying, and how that research might influence my own ideas or projects
 - Initiative: developing my own ideas and find how to seek partners who have complimentary skill sets

-For the construction of livable communities, I'm interested in using behavioral, data, and design sciences to support tangible improvements to people’s lives into the real world.
-My research interests lie at the intersection of public policy and public management with a focus on equitable access to public service and citizen-centric service design for sustainability & resilience.